 By Annie Patterson - July 2017 (in response to FAQ's)

 Why did you make these songbooks?
 Our songbooks Rise Again and Rise Up Singing have 2400 songs in total (lyrics and guitar chords).
 We made these songbooks specifically with group singing in mind.
 In creating our songbooks it also became clear to us that they would be good resources for teachers and musicians.
 We wanted to include songs that expressed our own commitment to peace and justice as well as songs that help lift us up in hard times.
 I don’t know of any other songbooks that have the same kind of song collection as ours.
 The author Studs Terkel called Rise Up Singing: a “play-work-fight-freedom hymnal” and we feel that still holds true for both our books.

-Peter and I see our combined mission as bringing hope through song to communities around the world.
+Our mission is to bring hope through singing to communities around the world.
 Our songbooks have touched the lives of folks we may never meet.
 That we get to spread singing far and wide through this work is humbling and also rewarding.
 Rise Up Singing has sold close to a million copies to date.
 The last 2 years we have been traveling with our new songbook, Rise Again, teaching songs and sharing the stage with many of the singer-songwriters who contributed their songs to that book.
 Over the last few years we have helped raise money for many organizations that work for peace, racial justice, immigration and climate justice through our music work.

 Did you sing in your family growing up?
-Singing together was important to me in my family when I was growing up.
-We would sing in the car.
-We would sing in the kitchen.
+Singing together was important to both of us in our families.
+In my family, we sang in the car and in the kitchen.
 We would sing around the piano on Sundays, or around the campfire on family camping trips.
-I was encouraged to sing whenever I wanted.
-My mother loved Gilbert & Sullivan, hymns, broadway musicals and the Great American Songbag.
+I was encouraged to sing whenever I wanted and I loved that.
+My mother loved Gilbert & Sullivan, hymns, broadway musicals and any songs in the Great American Songbag.
 I remember my father singing lullabies to me when I was quite young.
 Even though he didn’t always sing on key I loved that he sang to me.
 Singing to young ones provides a closeness that is so incredibly important.
 That is still one of my most important memories of my dad.

 As a vocal coach I have worked with people who have had trauma around singing.
 Maybe they were yelled at when they were singing or perhaps they were told that they should not sing in front of others.
 I believe it is a birthright to sing and no one should be told to stand in the back of the choir and mouth the words.
 There should always be opportunities for anyone who wants to sing to do so in a safe and comfortable environment.
 Not everyone is at the point where they will audition for a fancy choir, but there should be ways for such folks to find their voices again.
 I believe that group singing should be a place where that can happen.